Watch Vin Diesel's Musical Debut at the Billboard Latin Music Awards

 The actor, who wore a gray tank-top and white jeans, was met with screaming fans in awe of the moment.

-And when the performance came to an end, the crowd couldn't help but get on their feet in applause.
+And when the performance (that you can watch in its entirety here) came to an end, the crowd couldn't help but get on their feet in applause.

 Maybe we should've seen this coming because there were hints.